estadamx/rails-i18n/README.md

 ## Manual Installation

-Download desired locale files found in [rails/locale](http://github.com/svenfuchs/rails-i18n/tree/master/rails/locale/) directory and move them into the `config/locales` directory of your Rails application.
+Download desired locale files found in [rails/locale](http://github.com/estadamx/rails-i18n/tree/master/rails/locale/) directory and move them into the `config/locales` directory of your Rails application.

 If any translation doesn't suit well to the requirements of your application, edit them or add your own locale files.

 For more information, visit [Rails Internationalization (I18n) API](http://guides.rubyonrails.org/i18n.html) on the _RailsGuides._

-## Usage on Rails 2.3

-Locale data whose structure is compatible with Rails 2.3 are available on the separate branch [rails-2-3](https://github.com/svenfuchs/rails-i18n/tree/rails-2-3).

 ## Available Locales